Frequently Asked Questions

 B.S. – Exercise and Wellness

-Richard Jones holds a Bachelor’s degree in exercise and wellness and a Master’s in social work with an emphasis in mental health and substance abuse.
+Richard Jones holds a Bachelor’s degree in exercise and wellness and a Master’s in social work with an emphasis in mental health.

 He loves the outdoors, music, and sports, and played sports all through high school and college.
 He even had the opportunity to play rugby after college for a few years.
 Richard grew up on a horse ranch, taking on many responsibilities, including caring for and feeding the horses.
 He also gained an appreciation and love for the outdoors through hunting and fishing with his dad.
 As the 6th of 10 kids, Richard feels very blessed to have grown up in a home that valued family, relationships, and the opportunity to learn from experiences and mistakes.